Battle of Kelley Creek

 Signature of J. P. Donnelley.
 Leader of the posse involved in the Battle of Kelley Creek.
 The signature is taken from a registered mail signing book from Carson City, NV - 1812 - 1813.
 In the private collection of H. Blair Howell.

-The Battle of Kelley Creek, also known as the Last Massacre, is often considered to be one of the last known massacres carried out between Native Americans and forces of the United States, and was a closing event to occur near the end of the American Indian warfare era.
-In January 1911 a small band of Shoshones were accused of rustling cattle and then killing four stockmen who went to investigate the dead cattle.
+The Battle of Kelley Creek, also known as the Last Massacre, is often considered one of the last known massacres carried out between Native Americans and forces of the United States, and was a closing event to occur near the end of the American Indian warfare era.
+In January 1911 a small band of Shoshones were accused of rustling cattle and then killing four stockmen who they thought had come to investigate the dead cattle.
 A posse of policemen and citizens was sent to track the band, who were found encamped near Winnemucca, Nevada, in a region known as Kelley Creek.
 A largely one-sided battle ensued on February 25 that ended with the direct deaths of nine people, eight Daggetts and one posse member.
-At the time the affair was briefly characterized as a Native American revolt, though it is now mostly regarded as a family's attempted escape from law enforcement.
+At the time, the affair was briefly characterized as a Native American revolt, though it is now mostly regarded as a family's attempted escape from law enforcement.

 Background

 Mike Daggett, or Shoshone Mike (only after his death), was the chief of the small band and in the spring of 1910, he led his group of eleven off the Fort Hall Reservation at Rock Creek, Idaho.
-All but two men of the group were members of Mike's family, which included three women and four or five children.
+All but two of the group's men were members of Mike's family, which included three women and four or five children.
 They first headed south into northern Nevada where a son of Shoshone Mike called Dugan was mortally wounded by white cattle rustlers and in revenge the band killed Frank Dopp in May 1910 and buried him; his remains were found 2 months later.

-The Daggett band realized that they had little chance of justice in the hands of the Whites so they traveled west to Oroville, California, before heading back into Nevada to spend the winter at Little High Rock Canyon in northern Washoe County.
-In January 1911 the Daggett band was running low on food, so they abducted and butchered some cattle belonging to a local rancher.
-A Basque sheepherder named Bert Indiano witnessed the event but was driven away by the Indians;.
+The Daggett band realized that they had little chance of justice in the hands of the Whites, so they traveled west to Oroville, California, before heading back into Nevada to spend the winter at Little High Rock Canyon in northern Washoe County.
+In January 1911, the Daggett band was running low on food, so they abducted and butchered some cattle belonging to a local rancher.
+A Basque sheepherder named Bert Indiano witnessed the event but was driven away by the Indians.
 He met three stockmen from Surprise Valley, California, who were checking on their stock on the winter range.
 The men were Harry Cambron and two prominent Basque sheepmen, Peter Erramouspe and John Laxague.
-A day or two prior to the arrival of the four stockmen, the Indians had robbed several articles from a camp of an unnamed Chinese man whom they then met and killed when the man said he was going to kill them; the body was then buried.
+A day or two before the arrival of the four stockmen, the Indians had robbed several articles from a camp of an unnamed Chinese man whom they then met and killed when the man said he was going to kill them; the body was then buried.
 Upon arrival the posse of four men instead ran into Mike Daggett and two of his sons, who were reported to be waiting for them.